 - Transfer the mixture to a large glass bowl.
 Cover the mouth of the bowl using a lid or a plate and leave the bowl on the counter at room temperature for 8-10 hours.

-- Strain the mixture through a fine-mesh strainer or a muslin cloth.
+- Strain the mixture through a fine-mesh strainer, nut milk bag, or muslin cloth.
 We don’t want any particles coming up in the drink, so use a fine sieve only.

 - Discard the leftovers.